Yainer Diaz Player Props: Astros vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 19th-ranked team ERA among all MLB pitching staffs (4.36).
+- The Cardinals have the 20th-ranked team ERA among all league pitching staffs (4.43).

-- The Cardinals surrender the third-fewest home runs in baseball (77 total, one per game).
+- The Cardinals allow the fourth-fewest home runs in baseball (79 total, one per game).

-- His last time out came on Wednesday against the Washington Nationals, when the right-hander tossed seven innings, surrendering two earned runs while giving up eight hits.
+- The righty last appeared on Saturday against the Chicago Cubs, when he went three innings, allowing seven earned runs while giving up 11 hits.

+- The 41-year-old has put up an ERA of 6.56, with 4.6 strikeouts per nine innings, in nine games this season.
+Opponents have a .348 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.